BestTimesToVisit.com Logo

 culture

 Learn a few basic Polish phrases – even a simple 'dzień dobry' (good day) and 'dziękuję' (thank you) will be appreciated.
-People are generally friendly but may not speak English outside of tourist areas.
+It shows respect and can enhance your interactions with locals.
+Also, be mindful of noise levels, especially in the evenings, as Poles generally appreciate a quieter atmosphere.

 safety